"A House Painter and a Chimney Sweep

 Parmenter’s modesty, perhaps linked to a mindset to not upstage artists and their artwork, has undermined her well-deserved role in the SF/Bay Area art scene, which included better known gallerists like her friend Paule Anglim.
 The often-overlooked prominence of female gallerists in general is getting renewed attention: Edith Halpert and the Rise of American Art at the Jewish Museum, 2019, is a recent example.
 Other notable women gallerists: Betty Parsons, Ileana Sonnabend, Phylis Kind.

 Marian launched many artists, and provided practical support: as of 2001, the Artists Gallery had paid out $10 million to affiliated artists, from sales and rentals.
 Her business practices stand out in an art world where artists often are the last to be paid by galleries, sometimes not at all.
 The Artists Gallery, for years, took only a 40% commission, and discounts, if given, were always deducted from the gallery share, not from the artists.'
+The gallery shared names and addresses of collectors with artists whose work was purchased.
 She recommended artists to for-profit galleries, never insisting upon any exclusivity.

 She also changed with the times.
 The roster for the Berkeley Gallery was mostly male, the Artists Gallery so diverse a Guerrilla Girl ranking of San Francisco art spaces put the Artists Gallery in first, for the percentage of women exhibited.
 And unlike the limited number of artists involved with her previous venture—a more usual “stable,” the Artists Gallery’s exhibits and racks featured work by scores of artists.
 She made studio visits to pick the work for shows, and inventory.
 Hands-on.
 And because the large clientele demanded a great variety of work, and price ranges, for business and home, she was able to use her catholic tastes, and expert eye, to select the paintings, sculpture, prints, and drawings, and, reflecting her personality, to say yes more than no.

 Since the Artists Gallery was under the auspices of SFMOMA, although geographically separate, Marian served under the direction of four different directors.
 And although the mission of the gallery was to support local artists, it was also expected to make a profit, for the museum’s use.
 Marian was especially fond of Director Henry Hopkins (1974-86), John Lane (1987-97) was also supportive, but clashed with David Ross (1998-2001), from the Whitney.
 Ross attempted to exert more control over the gallery, effectively demoting Marian, but well-publicized artist pushback, and Ross’s budget-busting, ended his tenure.
 Neal Benezra succeeded Ross, Marian retired in 2008.
-The Artist Gallery continues under new direction; sadly, has downsized from its former location.
+The Artist Gallery finally sputtered out in 2021.

 As a director, Marian was unusually generous, sympathetic, and nurturing to artists.
 She avoided unhelpful criticism, was always constructive and had the best eye for my work, other than my husband.
 (Unlike him, she was always tactful.)

 Marian’s skill as a gallery director and curator both—they’re not the same—was perhaps the result of her biography.
-Born Philadelphia Main-line, her farther was a physician who worked on the business side of medicine, she could connect with well-to-do collectors and patrons.
+Born Philadelphia Main-line — her father was a physician, heart specialist, and educator, she could connect with well-to-do collectors and patrons.
 Wintersteen, too, Harvard-educated, came from prominent family.

 She did have a mischievous side—encouraging me to consign my large (8’X5’) St. Sebastian painting.
 Several male staffers loathed the painting, and it was soon returned.
 She appreciated and understood artists’ eccentricities—when Cynda Valle hired a female model to walk around topless at her opening, Marian didn’t bat an eyelash, unlike perturbed male staffers.

 Marian also fostered curatorial progeny, encouraging younger gallerists like Catherine Clark.
 Former Artists Gallery staffer, Carin Adams, is now curator at the Oakland Museum of California.
-Her exhibit, Hella Feminist, was postponed, due to the virus.
+Her exhibit, Hella Feminist, delayed by Covid, closed in early 2023.
 Her previous shows include sculptor J.B.
 Blunk; Yo-Yos and Half-Squares: Contemporary California Quilts by African-American Women from the collection of Eli Leon, and The World of Charles and Ray Eames.